 Implications for Employers and Policy

-The EAT’s decision underscores the complexities involved in managing employees with medical cannabis prescriptions within safety-critical industries.
+The EAT’s decision underscores the complexities involved in managing prospective and current employees with medical cannabis prescriptions within safety-critical industries.
 Legal experts have highlighted the need for employers to review their policies and practices.
 Natalie Parkinson, head of employment litigation at AfterAthena, noted that comparator analysis in such cases is not straightforward and may necessitate specialist advice to manage risk.
-She observed an increase in client inquiries regarding medical cannabis and employees, stressing that decisions should be made on a case-by-case basis, considering the reason for prescription and its relevance to the specific role.
+She observed an increase in client inquiries regarding medical cannabis and employment, stressing that decisions should be made on a case-by-case basis, considering the reason for prescription and its relevance to the specific role.

 Elaine Huttley, partner and head of employment law at Irwin Mitchell, advised businesses to review both the wording and practical application of their policies.
 She emphasised that policies must be non-discriminatory and applied consistently, without disadvantaging employees with protected characteristics.
 Sarah Goldie, HR consultant at Birketts, suggested that as medical treatments and associated regulatory guidance evolve, traditional workplace rules may require updates.
 She recommended that employers update drug and alcohol policies to accommodate prescribed medication where appropriate and seek occupational health advice to support individual assessments and decision-making.